sugarcoat/sugarcoat/README.md

 # Templating #

-Sugarcoat provides a default layout for your pattern library, rendering each parsed comment object with one of the following partials:
+Sugarcoat will render each parsed comment object with one of the below partials.
+The partial will always be the [`template`](#template) string in a Sections object.

   - `section-default` Default rendering of a comment object.